Snowy backdrops and cozy firesides are the best for snuggling up to your special someone. Here’s where to plan your next romantic winter trip.

 One of the world’s most romantic winter destinations lies in the European arctic.
 Finnish Lapland is perfect if you and your special someone want to see the northern lights.
 Snuggle in a glass igloo at Hotel Kakslauttanen (pictured above) as colors dance across the sky overhead, making what is unequivocally one of the planet’s most enchanting stays.
 A cooler alternative is to check into an ice hotel, such as the SnowHotel at SnowCastle of Kemi.
-This combined resort and art exhibit is sculpted anew each year (this year, in the spirit of the 2018 theme, Animal Wonderland) and entails a snow chapel in addition to the world’s largest restaurant made of snow.
+This combined resort and art exhibit is sculpted anew each year and entails a snow chapel in addition to the world’s largest restaurant made of snow.
 While exploring this glistening region, popular activities include skiing, snowshoeing, snowmobiling, dogsledding, relaxing in saunas, hanging with reindeer, and visiting Santa (you may have thought his home was in the North Pole, but it’s here).

 One of the most romantic destinations on Earth is unquestionably Québec, Canada.
 Our vote for most charming place in this French-Canadian province goes to Québec City; its Historic District is so historic that it’s actually a UNESCO World Heritage site.
 Wander cobblestone streets past centuries-old buildings, boutiques, and bistros all covered in snow.
 For a splurge, check into the Fairmont Le Château Frontenac (or simply enjoy its views of the St. Lawrence River over wine and cheese at 1608).